Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: Results on the reconstruction of the signal

 \subsection{Results for Model I}

 For Model I, we use the semi-analytic template discussed in~\cref{subsec:modelI}.
-Its free parameters are $G\mu$, $\alpha$, and $q$, although other parameters may also be included\footnote{For example, in section~\ref{sec:fit-I-II}, we also include the ``fuzziness'' parameter, $\mathcal{F}$, which stands in for several effects, such as the amount of kinetic energy carried out by the loops produced by the network as well as the spread in size.}.
-For the fuzziness parameter, we set $\mathcal{F}=0.1$.
+Its free parameters are $G\mu$, $\alpha$, and $q$, although other parameters may also be included.\footnote{For example, in section~\ref{sec:fit-I-II}, we also include the ``fuzziness'' parameter, $\mathcal{F}$, which stands in for several effects, such as the amount of kinetic energy carried out by the loops produced by the network as well as the spread in size.} Here, we will follow the prescription in~\cite{Auclair:2019wcv} to study Nambu-Goto strings and take $\mathcal{F}=0.1$ as the standard normalization, as this allows us to match the amplitude of the loop number density inferred from the Nambu--Goto simulations of ref.~\cite{Blanco-Pillado:2013qja}.

 Figure~\ref{fig:csI-sample-reconstruction} illustrates an example of parameter reconstruction for the signal based on the Model I template, assuming $\log_{10} (G\mu)=-13.0$, $\log_{10} \alpha=-1.0$, and $q=4/3$ as fiducial values.
 A characteristic feature of Model I is that there are degeneracies among its three free parameters, that may be strong in some limits.
 In this figure, we can observe a strong correlation between $\log_{10} (G\mu)$ and $\log_{10} \alpha$.
 Therefore, we must always ensure that we have a sufficient number of sampling points and enough precision.